add-qwq/PythonProcessKiller-Py/README.md

 ![Python version](https://img.shields.io/badge/Python-3.8%2B-blue?style=flat-square)
 ![License](https://img.shields.io/github/license/add-qwq/PythonProcessKiller-Py?style=flat-square)

 This is the **Python version** of the Python process management tool, with a corresponding **[C# version](https://github.com/add-qwq/PythonProcessKiller-Csharp)** available (suitable for scenarios requiring high-speed operation and long-term maintenance).
 The Python version focuses on **rapid development and flexible modification**, supporting direct invocation in development environments.
-Precompiled EXEs are also provided (suitable for temporary use, though slightly slower than the C# version).
-Manage Python processes visually, eliminating the hassle of manual command-line termination.
+Precompiled EXEs are also provided (suitable for temporary use, though slightly Slower than the C# version).
+Easily manage Python processes through a visual interface to solve the tedious process of manually searching and terminating them in Task Manager.

 ## 🌟 Key Features